bashtage/arch/doc/source/bootstrap/parameter-covariance-estimation.rst

 Covariance Estimation
 =====================
-The bootstrap can be use to estimate parameter covariances in applications where analytical computation is challenging, or simply as an alternative to traditional estimators.
+The bootstrap can be used to estimate parameter covariances in applications where analytical computation is challenging, or simply as an alternative to traditional estimators.